cisco7507/2016CloudSpecialistsSummitJuly/Heat/18_Exercise10.md

 neutron port-show [port UUID]

 ```
-Here is a truncated sample output showing the *allowed_address_pairs*
+Here is a truncated sample output showing the *allowed_address_pairs*.

 ```
 +-----------------------+---------------------------------------------------------------------+